 As the name implies, the breed hails from Portugal where it is a much loved and hard working companion of fishermen.
 Portuguese water dogs are medium sized, strong swimmers and active energetic family pets....

 The Portuguese water dog is a medium sized dog with either a longhaired coat or curly coat.
 Common coat colors include black, white, various tones of brown or combinations of these colors.
 The hair coat infrequently sheds and is water-resistant.
 The feet are webbed, which explains their strength as swimmers.

-The Portuguese water dog stands 20 to 23 inches at the shoulder and weighs between 42 to 60 pounds.
+Size: The Portuguese water dog stands 20 to 23 inches at the shoulder and weighs between 42 to 60 pounds.

-The Portuguese water dog is an intelligent and obedient dog that should be rainined.
+Training: The Portuguese water dog is an intelligent and obedient dog that should be rainined.
 Training should begin early in their life.
 Without training, their natural protective and guard dog instincts may become a problem.

 The Portuguese water dog is not a good choice for people looking for a "couch potato" dog.
 This is an active and energetic dog that craves exercise.
 They seem to have boundless energy and may develop behavioral problems if not kept active.
 Early socialization is critical to prevent their natural guard dog tendencies.
 The long hair coat requires frequent grooming to prevent mats or tangles.

 The Portuguese water dog is a relatively healthy dog with few health concerns.
 Some diseases that have been reported in this breed include: